jpverkamp/blog/content/reviews/books/Randall Munroe/How To Absurd Scientific Advice for Common Real-World Problems.md

 Overall, some of the chapters are awesome, some are a bit weak, but you could do worse than giving it a chance.

-And hey, apparently this is actually the sequel? {{< goodreads book="What If?
-Serious Scientific Answers to Absurd Hypothetical Questions" >}}.
+And hey, apparently this is actually the sequel? [[todo:What If?
+Serious Scientific Answers to Absurd Hypothetical Questions]]().
 Oops!
 Gotta go read that one now.

 [^1]: Pirate
 [^2]: Piracy